Install the Cortex® XDR™ Agent Manually

 - Select both Cortex XDR System Extensions and clickOKto allow them.
 Ignore the message informing thatThe system needs to be restarted before it can be usedsince this step is not required.(macOS 10.15 only) In this macOS release, instead of the actual application name Cortex XDR, you will seePlaceholder Developer.

 - (macOS 10.15.4 and later and a Cortex XDR agent 7.2.1 and later) Approve Cortex XDR Web Content Filter.ClickAllowto enable the Cortex XDR agent to monitor network events.If you dismiss this notification, the Cortex XDR agent does not monitor the network traffic on the endpoint, and cannot report network events back to Cortex XDR.
 Consequently, BIOC and BIOC to Behavioral Threat Protection (BTP) rules you have for network events will not work, and you will not be able to query about network events in the Query builder.
-For Cortex XDR agent 7.3, network isolation will not work as well.
+For Cortex XDR agent 7.3 and later, network isolation will not work as well.

 - (macOS 10.15 and later versions) Grant full disk access.Due to changes in the security settings of macOS 10.15, you must allow the Cortex XDR agent full disk access on your endpoint to enable full protection.
 If you do not authorize the agent full disk access on your endpoint, the agent provides only partial protection of files in the/Applicationsdirectory.
 The first time the agent detects an attempt to run an executable file located in another protected location on the endpoint as part of the anti-malware flow, macOS will deny the Cortex XDR agent access and prompts the user to grant full disk access.To grant the Cortex XDR agent full disk access locally on the endpoint:

 - Go totab, and selectSystem PreferencesSecurity & PrivacyFull Disk Access.